Updated 12:30 p.m., July 13, 2020

 Will continue to monitor the situation, and will post updates and changes on https://publicdefender.clermontcountyohio.gov/

-Public Health: Clermont County Public Health closed its Permit Central Lobby at 2275 Bauer Road, Batavia, effective March 16.
-At this time, its Nursing/WIC location will remain open.
+Public Health: Clermont County Public Health has closed its Permit Central Lobby at 2275 Bauer Road, Batavia.
+At this time, its Nursing/WIC location remains open.
 You may continue to reach Public Health by phone at 513-732-7499.
 Continue to check the CCPH website for updates.
 There are many CCPH services that can be accessed online, by mail and by phone.
 Here is a list of services and recommended ways to conduct business while the building is closed to the public: Birth Certificates: Order online at https://ccphohio.org/ or by mail.
 Death Certificates: Funeral homes can continue using the current e-file process or file by mail.
 Filing New Permits: By mail.
 Nursing and WIC Services: At this time the Nursing/WIC location will remain open.

 Records Center: The Records Center is closed to the public.
 For historical records requests, please call 513-735-8660 or email email@example.com.

-Recorder: Effective May 11,, the Recorder’s Office will begin following a limited schedule for the public to access only records that are unavailable online.
-Visits to the office will be by appointment only.
-Days available for appointments will be Mondays, Wednesdays, and Thursdays, 8 a.m.-10 a.m. or noon-2 p.m.
-You may schedule an appointment by contacting us at (513) 732-7236 or by email at email@example.com.
-We will continue to process records requests via email.
+Recorder: The Recorder’s Office is following a limited schedule for the public to access only records that are unavailable online.
+Visits to the office are by appointment only.
+Days available for appointments: Mondays, Wednesdays, and Thursdays, 8 a.m.-10 a.m. or noon-2 p.m.
+You may schedule an appointment by calling (513) 732-7236 or by emailing firstname.lastname@example.org.
+The office will continue to process records requests via email.
 Masks MUST be worn and social distancing will be mandatory while in the Recorder’s Office.
-Documents for recording will continue to be received via e-filing, mail or drop off.
+Documents for recording will continue to be received via e-filing, mail or dropoff.
 Be sure to include checks for exact payment amounts, your contact information and an envelope for return.
 There are labeled drop boxes located in the front and back lobbies on the first floor of our building at: